Cybercrime and Online Fraud

 Cyber-dependant crime

-These can only be committed using computers, computer networks or other forms of ICT - stealing confidential information that’s stored online, for example.
+These crimes can only be committed using computers, computer networks or other forms of ICT.

-• Phishing: bogus emails asking for security information and personal details
+• Phishing: fake emails asking for personal information and security details

 • Keylogging: where criminals record what you type on your keyboard